GP earnings calculator

 After-hours deputising services

 Sometimes called a ‘home-visiting doctor’, after-hours medical deputising services provide urgent care to people in their own home.
-This work can sometimes offer a high rate than in-clinic general practice.
+This work can sometimes offer a higher rate than in-clinic general practice.
 A GP may choose to work a few hours per week through an after-hours provider.

 Practice ownership